 Theory & AI

-This thrust designs general theory and AI approaches for optimizing carbon-efficiency at mesoscales, including learning-driven online optimization, optimization-in-the-loop learning, and multi-agent learning, while also considering economic incentives.
+This thrust designs general theory and AI approaches for optimizing efficiency and resilience at mesoscales, including learning-driven online optimization, optimization-in-the-loop learning, and multi-agent learning, while also considering economic incentives.

 FOUNDATIONAL